hasaanamerravid-source/HSN-Shaders/README.txt

 - Medium: soft shadows, fog
 - High: same look as Medium, longer shadow distance

-Vanilla sun, moon, and clouds are not touched.
 Post processing (bloom, vignette, sharpen, color) can be turned off in the shader menu.

 Install